lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 #### Post With a Quote

 ```
-Now that we've written the article and announced it to my email list, I want your help in creating a LinkedIn post to announce this blog article.
+Now I want your help in creating a LinkedIn post to announce this blog article.
 I will have an image of a quote related to the article and I want the post to announce the article and ask a question relevant to the article for my target audience to engage and respond in the comments.
 Generate 15 of your best LinkedIn posts for this article.
 Also generate a separate list of 15 of your best, relevant hashtags.
 Before each variation, I want you to think through what a good post and hashtag would be and elaborate on your reasoning before you write out the post and hashtag.
+For the url, I want you to add utm_source=linkedin, utm_medium=post, and utm_campaign=quote
 Here is the quote in the image: "" -
 Here is the url to the article: